 Meat Biryani is famous and cooked by Non-Vegetarians all around India.
 Vegetable Biryani took over amongst Vegetarians to experience the taste of Biryani.
 Vegetarian meals are a large part of our lives in the Western part of India.
 Gujarat's beautiful fresh produce can make you want to live a Vegetarian lifestyle.
 Pure, organic and sweet Vegetables cooked with Indian spices won't make you miss the Meat.

-I come from a small town of India.
+I come from a small town in India.
 My town is surrounded by wonderful luscious produce farms and some of the owners of these farms are my Pappa's(father) friends.
-Every harvest season, my family would receive loads of fresh fruits, vegetables and nuts.
-Therefore, my Ammi would experiments with all sort of vegetables in her Biryani recipes.
+Every harvest season, my family would receive loads of fresh fruits, vegetables, and nuts.
+My Ammi would experiment with all sorts of vegetables in her Biryani recipes.

 What's in My Veg Dum Biryani?